Steve-Fenton/stevefenton.co.uk/src/pages/blog/2017/11/typescript-using-classes-interfaces.md

 logCustomer({ id: 3, name: 'Tuck' });
 ```

 One particular element to zoom in on here is the `logCustomer` function.
 It depends on the `NamedEntity` interface and uses all of its members.
 This means the function can be called from the widest range of types.
-Compared to the situation with the class-as-an-interface, where the function depends on an increasing number of members that it doesn’t actually use – and hopefully the benefits become clear.
+Compared to the situation with the class-as-an-interface, where the function depends on an increasing number of members that it doesn't actually use – and hopefully the benefits become clear.

 ## Summary

 Hopefully you will be a little cautious about using classes as interfaces.
 There are many pitfalls to that approach.
-Just because one of the largest projects on the planet mentions it in a style guide doesn’t make it right.
+Just because one of the largest projects on the planet mentions it in a style guide doesn't make it right.